silenNH/Twitter_Sentiment_Analysis/README.md

 # Run the application
-First step is to clone the Repository
+First step is to clone the repository

-Create a new directory and enter in the a Terminal:
+Create a new directory and enter in a Terminal:

 ```bash
 git clone "<path to this repository>"